Latent Autoencoder Ensemble Kalman Filter for Nonlinear Data assimilation: Numerical Results

 \section{Numerical Results}

 In this section, we present numerical experiments to assess the performance of the proposed LAE-EnKF in nonlinear data assimilation problems.
 The experiments are designed to evaluate three key aspects of the method: assimilation accuracy, robustness over time, and the benefit of enforcing linear dynamics in a learned latent space.
 All of the following numerical examples are carried out on a computing server with a NVIDIA GeForce RTX 3090 GPU.
 To enrich the information content of partial observations, we adopt a time-delay embedding strategy~\cite{Takens1981timedelay}.
 Specifically, a sequence of $L$ consecutive observations is concatenated to form an augmented observation vector,

 which is then processed by the observation encoder $\mathscr{E}_{\mathrm{obs}}$.
-This approach allows the latent observation embedding to exploit short-term temporal correlations without modifying the filtering formulation.
+This construction allows the latent observation embedding to exploit temporal correlations and improves identifiability by incorporating short-term dynamics.

 To quantify assimilation performance, we report several standard error metrics.
 The relative state error at time step $k$ is defined as

 where $\widehat{\mathbf{x}}_k$ denotes the estimated state and $\mathbf{x}_k$ is the reference solution.
 To measure overall accuracy over a finite time window, we further define the time-averaged root-mean-square error and the corresponding global relative error,